the-turing-way/the-turing-way/book/website/reproducible-research/open/open-source.md

 This makes it as easier for someone looking at your work and deciding whether to incorporate it into the main project to do so.
 In the likely case the main project is hosted on GitHub, you should put this in the pull request (see the chapter {ref}`rr-vcs` for more details).

+(rr-open-source-contribute-looking)=
-#### Looking for Projects to Contribute to and How to Contribute to Them
+### Looking for Projects to Contribute to and How to Contribute to Them

 You do not need to overthink what exactly your first contribution will be, or how it will look.
 Instead, start by thinking about the projects you already use or want to use.